OpenEvalProject/evals/manuscripts/elife-93241/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/93241/elife-93241-fig4-v1.jpg)

 **Figure 4.:** (A).
 Immunoblot analysis of protein extracts prepared from S2 cells expressing MSL2-FLAG and different MSL1-HAx3 protein variants (M1[WT]: MSL1WT; M1[Δ*]: MSL1Δ*; M1[2 A]: MSL12A, M1[3 S]: MSL13S; M1[GS]: MSL1GS).
 Immunoblot analysis was performed using anti-HA (MSL1-HAx3 variants), anti-FLAG (MSL2-FLAG), and anti-lamin Dm0 (internal control) antibodies.
 (B) Protein extracts from Drosophila S2 cells co-transfected with different MSL1-HAx3 variants and MSL2-FLAG were immunoprecipitated with antibodies against FLAG or HA or nonspecific mouse IgG as a negative control.
 The immunoprecipitates were analyzed by immunoblotting for the presence of FLAG-tagged proteins in immunoprecipitated samples.
-(C) Distribution of the MSL1*-HA and MSL2-FLAG on the polytene chromosomes from third day female or male larvae expressing one of MSL1*-HA variants and MSL2-FLAG at the wild-type background (msl-1).
+(C) Distribution of the MSL1*-HA and MSL2-FLAG on the polytene chromosomes from third day female or male larvae expressing one of MSL1*-HA variants and MSL2-FLAG at the wild-type background (msl-1+; Ubi:msl-2WT-FLAG /Ubi:msl-1*).
 Panels show the merged results of immunostaining of MSL1*-HA (green, mouse anti-HA antibody) and MSL2 (red, rabbit anti-MSL2 antibody).
-DNA was stained with DAPI (blue).+; Ubi:msl-2WT-FLAG /Ubi:msl-1*Figure 4—source data 1.Figure 4A and B.Figure 4—source data 2.Figure 4A and B indicating the relevant bands.
+DNA was stained with DAPI (blue).

 The results in S2 cells showed that MSL1Δ41-85 and MSL1GS can co-immunoprecipitate with MSL2, as does MSL1WT (Figure 4B).
 These results suggest that mutant MSL1Δ41-65 and MSL1GS may be part of the MSL complex.
 Since S2 cells contain an endogenous MSL1 protein, it seems likely that the mutated MSL1 variants form heterodimers with wild-type ones.
 We then asked if these mutant protein variants could interact with endogenous MSL1 for specific recruitment to the X chromosome.
 To distinguish between WT and MSL1 mutants, we generated transgenic lines expressing MSL1Δ41-85-HA or MSL1GS-HA tagged with the HAx3 epitope at the msl-1+ background.
 In transgenic males and females expressed MSL2 and MSL1 variants in the heterozygous state, we observed complete co-localization between MSL2 and MSL1 variants marked by HAx3 epitope (+).
 Thus, in the presence of wild-type MSL1, MSL1GS and MSL1Δ41-85 variants enter the MSL complex, in which they specifically bind to the male X chromosome.
 These results suggest that MSL1GS and MSL1Δ41-85 effectively dimerize with the wild-type MSL1 via the coiled-coil domain.

-## The mutants MSL1GS and MSL1Δ41-85 disrupt the recruitment of the MSL complex to HAS
+### The mutants MSL1GS and MSL1Δ41-85 disrupt the recruitment of the MSL complex to HAS

 For a more complete understanding of the role played by the N-terminal region of MSL1 in the recruitment of the MSL complex to the X chromosome, we tested the binding of the MSL1, MSL2, and MSL3 proteins by chromatin immunoprecipitation followed by next-generation sequencing (ChIP-seq) with a standard protocol for chromatin fragmentation based on sonication.
 We obtained MSL protein profiles from two biological replicates of 3-day-old adult males and females.